YuhengF/Trail_journal/README.md

 I used claude to write this app to track my personal hiking record.
 I tried to include all functionalities I feel excited about (especially those not included by popular hiking apps, for example showing all past trails altogether on the map, which gives people sometimes sense of achievements as if they're wandering in their kindom of hiking realm).
-Bugs might exist, please feel free to leave a message for any comments of suggestions.
+Bugs might exist, please feel free to leave a message for any comments or suggestions.

 ## To use this app